 - test different feedback methods to better understand the users’ needs and interests.

 Prepare a customer for purchase.
 Try to do it in the following way:

 - come up with a customer action.
 If users are willing to write about your newsletter on social networks, chances are they trust you and are ready to buy

 - create a unique offer for each segment.

 If the classic sales funnel is aimed at constantly finding and attracting new customers, then the relationship funnel works the other way: the target audience trusts you, so they regularly monitor your content and offers.
 New customers come with positive reviews.
 This is the secret of increasing your B2B sales.

 Challenge 3: Long Buying Cycle

-If you work in the field of B2B industry, a long buying cycle is your everything.
-Sales cycle can also be extended because of the number of stakeholders in the client’s company, the change of your contact person in the company, their internal processes, etc. But you can make it more fluent.
+If you work in the field of the B2B industry, a long buying cycle is your everything.
+The sales cycle can also be extended because of the number of stakeholders in the client’s company, the change of your contact person in the company, their internal processes, etc. But you can make it more fluent.

 At about three-quarters of B2B sales to new customers take at least four months to close, with almost half taking seven months or more.
 B2B sales professionals put a lot of effort but very often do not receive the desired result.

 Improve your lead generation and qualification.
 The very first step to take in your B2B sales cycle is to fill your pipeline with leads.
 This will influence every step thereafter.
 If you have a pile of low-quality leads, your research stage will take forever and high-quality leads will remain unaccounted.
 Your reps will spend a lot of time filtering out bad leads.
 By properly qualifying your leads in the first place, you make every following step more effective.